mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 intention of this tag is to provide a forward reference from the existing RFC to the RFCs that may be of interest to read.

-These three tag MUST only be used for the defined meaning, mostly with respect to the implication on implementation requirements.
-However, this document does not mandate the use of these tags if one of the described use cases apply.
-Tags are optional metadata that are meant to help understanding an RFC and navigate the RFC series, however, they do not have normative implications on the specification within the RFC.
+These three tags MUST only be used for the defined meanings, mostly with respect to the implication on implementation requirements.
+This document does not mandate the use of these tags if one of the described use cases apply.
+Tags are optional metadata that are meant to help understanding an RFC and navigate the RFC series, however, they do not have normative implications on the protocol specification within the RFC.

 # Additional Recommendation

 ## Discontinuation of the Use of Updates/Updated by

-While this document does not declare the updates tag as obsolete, it gives a strong recommendation to not use it any more in new RFC.
-However, the Updates/Updated by tag pair will remain in existing document and there is no planned effort currently to change these metadata in order to apply the new tags instead.
+While this document does not declare the updates tag obsolete, it gives a strong recommendation to no longer use it for new IETF stream documents.
+However, the Updates/Updated by tag pair will remain in existing documents and there is no plans to change these metadata in order to apply the new tags instead.
 Any such change would need working group consensus as it might not be straight forward in all cases.
-Further just replacing the tag would not be sufficient, as also RFC that currently do not have an updates tag would probably qualify to have one of the new tags defined in this document.
+Further, simply replacing the tag would not be sufficient, as also RFCs that currently do not have an updates tag would probably qualify to have one of the new tags defined in this document.

 ## Amendments